 Although her passion has always been delivering direct care, she loves being able to make a difference on a larger scale.
 She enjoys traveling and spending time with her husband, her son” Cruz”, family and friends.
 Nikeisha is known for her visionary work and often described as having an infectious compassion for the behavioral health field.

-Marsha Lake is a Superior Court Judge in Cobb County.
+Marsha Lake is a State Court Judge in Cobb County.

 Dick's resume includes the previous oversight and logistical operations of a large community of residences, assisting in the supervision of staff, and the continued development of the Hope Homes program and community.
 A native of England, he has been in the US since 1973.
 A Zoology graduate, Dick had a career in the facility services industry spanning 40 years in an operational management position.
 For 17 of those years, he worked as CEO of North American businesses.